Shaaali/identity-apps/docs/guides/conditional-auth/group-based-template.md

 Let's look at how this script works.

-1. When step 1 of the authentication flow is complete, the **onLoginRequest** function retrieves the logged-in user from the context.
+1. When step 1 of the authentication flow is complete, the **onLoginRequest** function retrieves the user from the context.
-2. The logged-in user and the configured list of groups are passed to the following conditional authentication JavaScript function - `isMemberOfAnyOfGroups`.
+2. The user and the configured list of groups are passed to the following function: `isMemberOfAnyOfGroups`.
 3. This function (which is available in Asgardeo by default) verifies whether the given user belongs to any of the listed groups.
-4. If the logged-in user belongs to any of the configured groups, authentication step 2 (TOTP) is prompted.
+4. If the user belongs to any of the configured groups, authentication step 2 (TOTP) is prompted.

 ::: info
 Find out more about the scripting language in the <a :href="$withBase('/references/conditional-auth/api-reference/')">Conditional Authentication API Reference</a>.